 All competitors shall wear only school issued uniforms for competition during the Sectionals and the State Final.
-All uniforms shall be devoid of commercial advertising except for the manufacturer's logo/trademark which shall not exceed two and one guarter (2 1/4) square inches with no dimension exceeding 2 1/4 inches.
+All uniforms shall be devoid of commercial advertising except for the manufacturer's logo/trademark which shall not exceed two and one guarter (2) 1/4) square inches with no dimension exceeding 2 1/4 inches.
 It may appear only once on each piece of wearing apparel.
-All briefs should be devoid of any markings including but not limited to sequins, prints, wording, symbols, etc. In addition, no visible apparel may be under the uniform except worn bodysuits/spandex/briefs.
-Teams shall wear official school issued uniforms that are of similar color and/or marking.
-All uniforms, including footwear must be in compliance with the NFHS Spirit Rules Book.
+All briefs should be a solid color and devoid of any markings including but not limited to sequins, prints, wording, and symbols larger than NFHS specifications.
+Teams shall wear official school issued uniforms that are of similar color and/or All uniforms, including footwear must be in compliance with the NFHS Spirit Rules Book.
 Participants will not be permitted to compete in illegal attire.
 Sectional and/or State Final site managers shall have authority to assess penalties for failure to comply with this requirement.